planetsputter/starch/starch-desc.md

 ### Comparison Operations

 These instructions result in a Boolean value, either a zero or a one, replacing the two operands.
-They can be used to calculate the condition for conditional branching instructions.
+They can be used to calculate the condition for branching instructions.
 In some cases signedness of the operands is significant.

 | Op Code   | PC After | Stack Before | Stack After  |
 |:--------- |:-------- |:------------ |:------------ |